MaorHalev/Linux-OpenSkyAPI-Project/README.txt

 Prerequisites:
 1. A Linux environment: The program is designed to run on a Linux operating system.
 2. C++ compiler: You will need a C++ compiler to compile the source code.
-3. Required libraries: Ensure that you have the necessary libraries installed, including libzip , curl.
+3. Required libraries: Ensure that you have the necessary libraries installed, including libzip , curl, and pkg-config.
 4. Internet connectivity: The program requires internet connectivity to access the OpenSky API.

 Getting Started: